milbar/docker-bedrock-sage/README.md

    - Update the URLs in the `.env` file to match your production domain
    - Ensure all security keys are unique for production

+## GitHub Workflow Deployment

+This project uses GitHub Actions for automated deployment to staging environments.
+The workflow is defined in `.github/workflows/staging.yml`.

+### Deployment Process

+When code is pushed to the `master` branch, the following automated process occurs:

+1. **Build Process**:
+   - The repository is checked out
+   - Node.js 22.16.0 and PHP 8.3 are set up
+   - Composer dependencies are installed (excluding dev dependencies)
+   - Theme dependencies are installed and assets are compiled with `npm run build`

+2. **Deployment with Rclone**:
+   - Rclone is configured using secure GitHub secrets
+   - Files are synchronized to the remote server using the command:
+     ```
+     rclone sync --transfers 5 --checkers 10 --exclude-from=".deploy-exclude" ./ remote:SERVER_PATH
+     ```
+   - The `.deploy-exclude` file specifies which files/directories should not be deployed

+3. **Exclusions**:
+   Files listed in `.deploy-exclude` are not transferred to the server, including:
+   - Development files (`.git`, `.github`, etc.)
+   - Docker configuration files
+   - Local environment files
+   - Node modules and other build artifacts

+### Manual Deployment

+You can also trigger the deployment manually through the GitHub Actions interface using the "workflow_dispatch" event.

 ## Technologies Used

 - **WordPress**: 6.8.1